crwsolutions/ntokenizers/docs/markup.md

 ### Inline tokenizers

 The `MarkupTokenizer` produces tokens that carry **metadata** describing the type of content they represent.
-They also contain a Inline token handler.
+They also contain an inline token handler.
 Make sure to register to it:

 ```csharp
 await listMetadata.RegisterInlineTokenHandler(async inlineToken => { /* Handle inline tokens here */ })
 ```

 Handling this metadata correctly is essential to render the markup accurately.
 Below is a breakdown of the different metadata types, separated into **code block types** and **other markup types**:

 #### Code block metadata
 - `CSharpCodeBlockMetadata`